History

 Architecture

-The primary fortifications of Wieluń did not have towers.
-Existing and iconographic objects do not correspond to the architectural form and spacing of tower types used in the fourteenth century.
-Wieluń fortifications were strengthened by several towers only as part of the expansion of the fortifications.
-The oldest stone-brick tower is located at the turn of the fortified line, in the north-eastern part of the circuit.
-It has an octagon shape placed on the quadrilateral ground part.
-A tower built probably in the fifteenth century could serve as a watchtower and a stand-alone point of resistance.
-The necessity to meet the requirements of the new war technique caused in the sixteenth century the construction of typical semi-circular artillery towers from the south-west, north and east of the fortifications.
-So the town had a total of four towers.
-Some of them have their names.
-Documents from the end of the 16th century listed the towers of “Swawola”, “Red Tower” and “Torture Chamber“.
-But their identification is difficult.
+The original fortifications of Wieluń probably did not have towers in the line of the defensive wall (the existing and iconographically known structures do not correspond in architectural form and spacing to the types of towers used in the 14th century).
+The Wieluń wall was reinforced by several towers only as part of the expansion of the fortifications.
+The oldest was probably a stone and brick tower situated at the bend of the line of fortifications, in the north-eastern part of the perimeter.
+It had the shape of an octagon placed on a quadrangular ground part.
+It could serve as a watchtower and an independent point of resistance, similarly to other single towers of simple forms located in the town fortifications.
+The need to meet the requirements of the new war technology resulted in the construction of semicircular artillery towers typical of the 16th century, placed from the south-west, north and in the eastern section of the fortifications.
+The town therefore had a total of four towers.
+Some of them had their own names.
+Documents from the end of the 16th century recorded the “Swawola Tower”, the “Red Tower” and the “Torment Tower”.

 Current state

 In Wieluń there are significant parts of the town fortifications.
 The Rudzka Gate, located in the eastern part of the circuit, was incorporated into the town hall building in 1842, while adjacent to both sides the sections of the walls formed its eastern and outer wall.
 Approximately 30 meters north of the Rudzka Gate, a fragment of the half-rounded tower preserved.
 The relics of the walls go in parallel and perpendicular to the line of the defensive wall.
 These are the remnants of a powder house, adjoining from the outside to the fortifications.
 The second object at this section is the massive tower located at the bend of the fortification line, in the north-eastern part of the perimeter.
-In the northern part of the district, at Palestrancka 9 street, a semi-circular artillery tower with an adjacent section of the wall of approximately 10 meters long has survived.
+In the northern part of the district, at Palestrancka 9 Street, a semi-circular artillery tower with an adjacent section of the wall of approximately 10 meters long has survived.
 Another part of the stone wall survives in the south-west part of the fortifications, as an external wall of the buildings of the former Bernardine monastery.
+On the site of the castle there is now a 19th-century building, in the cellars of which there are still relics of the medieval walls.

 bibliography: